 Additionally, both ammunition's offers low recoil compared to other cartridges without sacrificing penetration power.

-308 ammunition is available in a wide range of bullet weights and types, including full metal jacket (FMJ), soft point (SP), and hollow point (HP), among others.
-This allows shooters to choose the best type of ammunition for their specific needs and preferences.
+This variety allows shooters to choose the best type of ammunition for their specific needs and preferences.

 In many ways, gun enthusiasts and avid outdoorsmen consider 308 and 7.62x51 ammo the standard hunting caliber throughout the United States and the ammo is widely available by most manufacturers at gun stores.